 Kelly Austin was born in Vancouver, Canada, and currently lives and works in Tasmania.
 She received her Bachelor of General Fine Arts from the Emily Carr University of Art and Design in Vancouver and, in 2016, completed her Masters of Philosophy – Ceramics at the Australian National University.
 Kelly has exhibited across Australia and Canada and was a finalist in the Gold Coast International Ceramic Award in 2016.
-In 2019, she won the National Still Life Award at the Coffs Harbour Regional Gallery and received a High Commendation at the Clunes Ceramic Award in Clunes, NSW.
+In recent years, she has had work selected for the City of Hobart Art Prize as well as the Churchie National Emerging Art Prize in Brisbane and, in 2019, she won the National Still Life Award at the Coffs Harbour Regional Gallery and was highly commended in Victoria’s prestigious Clunes Ceramic Award.